-Parameter and Value Function rpurltarget=rpbrowser name Sets the target for rpurl as the media browser pane when you use rpbrowser, or as a secondary browsing window if you use any other name.
-Because the default is rpbrowser, you can omit this parameter to use the media browser. rpvideofillcolor= color_value Specifies a background color for the media playback pane, allowing you to match the backgrounds of the media playback and related info panes.
+Inameyou use rpbrowser, or as a secondary browsing window you use any other name.
+Because the default is rpbrow you can omit this parameter to use the media browser.rpvideofillcolor= color_valueSpecifies a background color for the media playback pa allowing you to match the backgrounds of the media Parameter and Value Function color_value allowing you to match the backgrounds of the media Sets the target for rpurl as the media browser pane when you use rpbrowser, or as a secondary browsing window if you use any other name.
+Because the default is rpbrowser, you can omit this parameter to use the media browser.
+See below for more about colors. • playback and related info panes.
 Black is the default color.
-See below for more about colors.
-(Table Dage 2 of 2)